LeBron James, Lakers ‘Would Rather See’ Ja Morant’s Grizzlies Than Damian Lillard’s Blazers In 2020 Playoffs

 “I know this, the Lakers are a really good team and would rather see the Grizzlies than see the big, battle-tested, physical, veteran Trail Blazers,” Frye said, as quoted by Yahoo Sports.

-Before the NBA suspension due to the spread of coronavirus worldwide, the Grizzlies and the Trail Blazers were sitting in the No. 8 and No. 9 spot in the Western Conference, respectively.
-Though the Grizzlies are the ones who are currently in the playoff race, it’s hardly a surprise why Frye thinks the Lakers considered the Trail Blazers as the tougher team to beat in a best-of-seven series.
+Before the NBA suspension due to the spread of coronavirus, the Grizzlies and the Trail Blazers were sitting in the No. 8 and No. 9 spots in the Western Conference, respectively.
+Though the Grizzlies are the ones currently in the playoff race, it’s hardly a surprise why Frye thinks the Lakers considered the Trail Blazers as the tougher opponent to beat in a best-of-seven series.

-The Grizzlies may be one of the most promising teams in the league right now, but with the team mostly consisting of young players, they obviously lack playoff experience.
-Meanwhile, while they are yet to end their decades of title drought, the Trail Blazers are battle-tested in the postseason and have a roster filled with All-Star caliber players and established veterans.
-In March, James himself said that the Trail Blazers aren’t an NBA team that could be underestimated in a best-of-seven series.
+The Grizzlies may be one of the most promising teams in the league right now, but with the lineup mostly consisting of young players, they obviously lack playoff experience.
+Meanwhile, while they have yet to end their decades of title drought, the Trail Blazers are battle-tested in the postseason and have a roster filled with All-Star caliber players and established veterans.
+In March, James himself said that the Trail Blazers shouldn’t be underestimated in a best-of-seven series.

 “You got a Dame Lillard who can go for 50, a CJ McCollum that can score 40, a Carmelo Anthony that if he gets hot, which we know in the postseason could go for 35/40 as well… When you have that type of experience with Portland, they can make things happen,” James said.

-The Trail Blazers have somehow benefited from the NBA hiatus as it gives the two important members of their frontcourt, Jusuf Nurkic and Zach Collins, more time to recover from their respective injuries.
+The Trail Blazers have somehow benefited from the league’s hiatus as it gives the two important members of their frontcourt — Jusuf Nurkic and Zach Collins — more time to recover from their respective injuries.
 Though it would still take time for them to regain their rhythm and build chemistry with their new teammates, the return of Nurkic and Collins would undeniably increase the Trail Blazers’ chances of earning the final playoff spot in the Western Conference and make them a more competitive team in the 2020 NBA Playoffs.